Skip to content

 • An aborted load clears the cache entry so the next attempt starts fresh.

-You rarely interact with it directly.
-The exported moduleCache is available if you need to seed entries or invalidate from outside the runtime:
+You rarely touch it directly.
+Use the exported moduleCache to seed entries or invalidate from outside the runtime:

 import { moduleCache } from "mountly";